fno2010/alto-multipart/specification.md

 An ALTO server's IRD can export an Update Stream service defined in
 {{RFC8895}} including the Resource ID of a Multipart Query resource in the `uses` field.
-When an ALTO client subscribe the incremental update for this Multipart Query resource, the ALTO server sends the whole Multipart response message back at the first data update message.
-Then the ALTO server subscribe all nodes in this multipart resource tree automatically.
+When an ALTO client subscribes the incremental update for this Multipart Query resource, the ALTO server sends the whole Multipart response message back at the first data update message.
+Then the ALTO server subscribes all nodes in this multipart resource tree automatically.
 Once data updated later, the ALTO server publishes the update for each node individually.